gradle/gradle/subprojects/docs/src/docs/release/notes.md

     }

-Be sure to check out the DSL reference for [MavenPublication](dsl/org.gradle.api.publish.maven.MavenPublication.html) and [IvyPublication](dsl/org.gradle.api.publish.ivy.IvyPublication.html) for complete details on how the set of artifacts can be customised.
+Be sure to check out the DSL reference for [MavenPublication](dsl/org.gradle.api.publish.maven.MavenPublication.html) and [IvyPublication](dsl/org.gradle.api.publish.ivy.IvyPublication.html) for complete details on how the set of artifacts can be customized.

 ### Generate POM file without publishing using the 'maven-publish' plugin